30 or 33 credit hours

 In general, for admission into an MCS program, prospective students need a bachelor's degree (not necessarily in computer science) and are required to submit a transcript and possibly GRE and TOEFL scores.
 For more information about this program, contact Dr. Jim Sasaki.

 There are eight specializations in areas of computer science.
 Students in these specializations take four of their elective courses in their area of specialization.

 - » Computational Intelligence

 - » Software Engineering

-There are three specializations in areas that apply computer science.
+There are two specializations in areas that apply computer science.
 Students take three courses in their area of specialization.
-Business and Finance courses are taken from the Stuart School of Business (SSB); Education courses are taken from the Department of Mathematics and Science Education (MSED).
+Business and Finance courses are taken from the Stuart School of Business (SSB).
 Unlike the general MCS and the computer science area specializations, these specializations require 33 credits of coursework.

 Completing the MCS degree program requires: